rkistner/rkistner.github.com/_posts/2013-02-05-android-builds-on-travis-ci.md

 We might be able to optimize the build time by installing less SDK components (sysimg-16 installs 3 different emulators), and/or by using precreated avd's (instead of creating them from scratch every time).

+## Travis Pro

+This works exactly the same on [Travis Pro][10].
+The only modification I had to make for our private project was to modify `~/.m2/settings.xml` to include read-only credentials for our private Maven repository, so that Maven could install our private dependencies.

  [1]: http://en.wikipedia.org/wiki/Test-driven_development
  [2]: https://travis-ci.org